MicrosoftDocs/windows-itpro-docs/windows/configuration/ue-v/uev-deploy-uev-for-custom-applications.md

 Templates that are deployed by using an ESD system or Group Policy objects must be registered using UE-V Windows Management Instrumentation (WMI) or Windows PowerShell.
 Templates that are stored in the settings template catalog location are automatically registered by the UE-V service.

-**To deploy UE-V settings location templates with a settings template catalog path**
+To deploy UE-V settings location templates with a settings template catalog path:

 1. Browse to the network share folder that you defined as the settings template catalog.
 1. Add, remove, or update settings location templates in the settings template catalog to reflect the UE-V service template configuration that you want for UE-V computers.
     > [!NOTE]
     > Templates on computers are updated daily.
 The update is based on changes to the settings template catalog.
 1. To manually update templates on a computer that runs the UE-V service, open an elevated command prompt, and browse to **Program Files\Microsoft User Experience Virtualization \ Agent \ &lt;x86 or x64 &gt;**, and then run **ApplySettingstemplateCatalog.exe**.
     > [!NOTE]
     > This program runs automatically during computer startup and daily at 3:30 A. M. to gather any new templates that were recently added to the catalog.